 Toyota's 4.0-liter V6 engine makes 260 horsepower and 271 pound-feet of torque.
 It has dual Variable Valve Timing with intelligence (VVT-i), which means variable valve timing for both intake and exhaust.
 We found the FJ Cruiser superb in rugged terrain yet comfortable on the road.
 Its V6 engine delivers more than ample power and torque for any foreseeable situation.

-The full-time 4x4 with the manual transmission offers the best capability in rugged terrain.
+The full-time 4×4 with the manual transmission offers the best capability in rugged terrain.

 Standard equipment includes air conditioning; tilt steering; power windows and door locks; power mirrors with marker lights; eight-way manually-adjustable driver's seat; six-speaker AM/FM/CD/MP3/WMA audio with SiriusXM, auxiliary jack, USB port with iPod connectivity, plus hands-free phone and music streaming via Bluetooth; steering-wheel-mounted audio and Bluetooth controls; an engine immobilizer; and P265/70R17 tires on 17-inch steel wheels (with a full-size spare mounted on the back door).
 Upholstery is water-resistant fabric and flooring is a rubber-like mat.

 A Convenience Package ($1535) adds keyless entry, cruise control, auto-dimming rearview mirror with integrated backup camera, privacy glass, rear wiper, and spare tire cover.
 An Upgrade Package adds 17-inch aluminum wheels, locking rear differential, JBL 10 speaker audio plus subwoofer, Active Traction Control (A-TRAC) on 4WD models, 120V power outlet, floating ball type multi-information display (includes inclinometer, compass, temperature), leather-wrapped steering wheel with integrated audio controls, and rear parking assist sonar.
-The Off-Road Package for the manual transmission model ($400) includes trail tuned Bilstein shock absorbers, Active Traction Control (A-TRAC), and the multi-information display; 17-inch aluminum wheels ($650).
+The Off-Road Package for the manual transmission model ($400) includes trail-tuned Bilstein shock absorbers, Active Traction Control (A-TRAC), and the multi-information display; and requires 17-inch aluminum wheels ($650).
 A similar package for the 4WD automatic ($960) includes all of that plus a locking differential.